 Besides, do you know that a baby has sharp fingernails?
 So apart from helping your baby sleep peacefully, mittens can also PREVENT skin scratches.

 Apparently, a lot of critics say that mittens can hinder the motor skill development of a baby.

-So, just KEEP the mittens at night in their crib and let your babies live the day WITHOUT them.
+So, just KEEP the mittens at night in the baby’s crib and let them live the day WITHOUT them.

 4. Prepare Your Bedding PROPERLY if You Don’t Want to Suffocate Your Baby!

 This may already be the LAST step, but this is still CRUCIAL.